(These are excerpts from my book "Intelligence is not Artificial")

 rate.
 In 2015 the Google Photos app tagged two African-Americans as gorillas,

 causing accusations of racism when in fact it was just poor technology.
-The

-Sometimes the claims border on ridicule.
+Sometimes the claims border on the ridiculous.
 Let's say that i build an app that asks you to submit the photo of an object, then the picture gets emailed to me, and i email back to you the name of the object: are you impressed by such an app?
 And, still, countless reviewers marveled at CamFind, the app introduced in 2013 by Los Angeles-based Image Searcher, an app that "recognizes" objects.
 In most cases it is actually not the app that recognizes objects, but their

 huge team in the Philippines that is frantically busy tagging the images

-submitted by users.
 Remember the automata of centuries ago, that in reality

 were people camouflaged like machines?

 In 1769, a chess-playing machine called the Turk, created by Wolfgang von Kempelen, toured the world, winning games wherever it: it concealed a man inside so well that it wasn't exposed as an hoax for many years.

 (To be fair, Microsoft's CaptionBot is not bad at all: it was criticized by people who expected human-level abilities in the machine, but, realistically, it exceeds my expectations).